 These days I feel like I have a lot of things in my life in order,

 Other things that occupy my time include playing music, walking

-around the city, hanging out in parks, running, cooking, going to
+out in parks, running, cooking, going to San Francisco Symphony

-San Francisco Symphony concerts, looking at art, and getting in my
+concerts, looking at art, and getting in my share of travel.

 I’m really good at

 Go on, brag a little (or a lot).
 We won’t judge.

 – Being on time.

 – Packing for picnics.